To,

 22. DIRECTORS' RESPONSIBILITY STATEMENT

-accounting records in accordance with the provisions of this Act for safeguarding the
+c) Adequate accounting records have been maintained in accordance with the provisions

-assets of the Company and for preventing and detecting fraud and other irregularities;
+of the Act for safeguarding the assets of the Company and for preventing and detecting

 23. AUDITORS